Vehicle Industry Registration Procedures Manual

 Types of Disabled Person (DP) Parking Placards:

-Travel-California Residents (CVC §22511.59(d))—Issued to persons who currently have a California permanent DP parking placard, DP License Plates, or DV License Plates.
+Travel DP Parking Placard-California Residents (VC §22511.59(d))—Issued to persons who currently have a California permanent DP parking placard, DP License Plates, or DV License Plates.
 The DP placard is valid for 30 days from the DMV issue date.

-Automatic Renewal of Permanent Placards— A renewal notice must be sent to each permanent DP placard holder every 6 years.
+Automatic Renewal of Permanent Placards— DP placard renewal notices are mailed out to permanent placard holders six years after initial placard issuance and every six years (third renewal cycle) thereafter.
+A signed attestation must be received by DMV before the permanent placard can be renewed.
+Customers who do not have a DP placard renewal notice can use the Application for Permanent Disabled Person (DP) Placard Renewal (REG 195 A) form to complete the attestation.
 A renewal DP placard and identification (ID) card are automatically issued to placard owners prior to June 30, of the expiration year unless the Bureau of Vital Statistics records show the owner as deceased.
 DMV compares its DP placard records with the Department of Health Services Bureau of Vital Statistics to ensure renewal placards are not mailed to deceased placard owners.

 Government Agency or Private Organization— Any city, county, or state government agency or private organization providing transportation to disabled persons may obtain a no-fee DP placard for each vehicle maintained for that purpose.
 The applicant’s birthdate and a qualified medical person’s certification are not required on the application.